Lubricants for your Land Rover - updated

 Synthetic oils have come a long way in terms of compatibility with older engines.
 While manufacturer recommendations will generally be correct, it pays to check with the experts before using fully synthetic oil in engines designed and built for mineral oils to avoid potential problems of seal leakage caused by chemical incompatibility.

-The measure of resistance to thinning with increasing temperature is called the viscosity index, established by the (SAE).
+The measure of resistance to thinning with increasing temperature is called the viscosity index, established by the Society of Automotive Engineers (SAE).
 The scale itself is arbitrary, based on Fahrenheit temperatures but in practical terms, oils with the highest VI maintain farly consistent viscosity over the widest temperature range.

 It is important to differentiate between those additives that are part of the manufacturer’s formulation, versus the after-market additives readily available in auto supply stores.
 The manufacturer of the lubricant will have formulated it to perform specific functions relative to stated characteristics.
 One of the most important additions to the lubricant creates a barrier in the form of a sacrificial coating on the metal surfaces.
 This coating will wear before damage is done to the primary surface.
 Friction modifiers are not the same thing as antiwear agents.
 Typically, the former will be Molybdenum, graphite or Teflon.

 Wax that is naturally contained in oil can cause flow problems, especially at low operating temperatures so additives are included to control this process.
 Antioxidants and foam inhibitors prevent thickening and foaming of the lubricant.